K-D-Gallagher/eye-patterning/README.md

 find a way to achieve perfect pixel classification, this will unfortunately involve some manual correction.
-This driver file brings you from initial pixel classification using an external program (some options are given) through tracking objects in your segmented images and using a GUI to discover and correct errors in your segmentation that lead to errors in cell tracking.
-Once you've segmentation errors and can track your cells-of-interest throughout the course of your movie, you can move on to analysis.
+This driver file brings you from initial pixel classification using an external program (some options are given) through finding and tracking objects in your segmented images and using a GUI to discover and correct errors in your segmentation that lead to errors in cell tracking.

 --------------------------------------------------------------------------
 STEP 1: READ IN RAW IMAGES